-In this example, changing vdip and vup parameters achieves reasonable responses from the converted REEC\A model, as shown in Figures 11 through 14.
-It may not always be proper to change vdip and vup parameters, as the voltage\dip logic impacts the other control loops as well.
+In this example, changing vdip and vup parameters achieves reasonable responses from the converted REEC\A model, as shown in Figure 11 to Figure 14.
+It may not always be proper to change vdip and vup parameters as the voltage\dip logic impacts the other control loops as well.
 A thorough review of the models is recommended.